bskydive/kbo/README.md

 ### That is the features? ###

+* markdown KB docsify@4.13.0 engine
 * System and icons fonts
 * Responsive design
 * noScript warning
 * free hosting
 * Open repository on gitlab
-* Gulp, Stylus, PUG, JS
+* Gulp@4.0.2, Stylus, PUG, JS frameworkless code
 * CSS-first design.
 Less js code for animation and interaction.
 * Modular structure.
 One component - one folder.
 * 27977 lines in kbo md files